ABHAY-100/fosshack-privy/README.md

   - Connect only through trusted networks
   - Ensure your device is secure and up-to-date

-Remember to assess your specific threat model before using for highly sensitive communications.
+<i>Remember to assess your specific threat model before using for highly sensitive communications.</i>

 ---